iCaran/theBlog/content/posts/indian_demo_secu.md

 India’s democracy, modeled on Western parliamentary systems, hinges on representation and individual rights.
 However, in practice, it has devolved into a game of vote-bank politics, where parties vie for power by appeasing minority groups, often at the expense of the Hindu majority.
 This has created a paradox: a system meant to ensure equality has instead entrenched inequality, with the majority’s cultural and political agency diluted.

 - <u>**Vote Banks and Appeasement**</u>: The Congress Party’s post-independence strategy of cultivating Muslim and other minority vote banks set a precedent for identity-based politics.
-For instance, the 1986 Muslim Women (Protection of Rights on Divorce) Act, which overturned a Supreme Court ruling to appease conservative Muslim leaders, exemplifies how secularism bends to political pressure (*en.wikipedia.org/wiki/Shah_Bano_case*).
+For instance, the 1986 Muslim Women (Protection of Rights on Divorce) Act, which overturned a Supreme Court ruling to appease conservative Muslim leaders, exemplifies how secularism bends to political pressure.
 - <u>**Diffusion of Accountability**</u>: Unlike monarchies or traditional systems where rulers bore direct responsibility, India’s bureaucracy and judiciary diffuse accountability across faceless institutions.
 This allows the state to deflect blame while maintaining control over narratives, often portraying Hindus as the aggressors in communal conflicts.

-Sita Ram Goel, a leading Hindu nationalist thinker, captured this sentiment: “Secularism in its present Indian form is no more than an embodiment of anti-Hindu animus” (*en.wikiquote.org*).
-Arun Shourie, a former journalist and BJP minister, echoed this, arguing that secularism has been “prostituted to serve electoral ends” (*dnaindia.com*).
+Sita Ram Goel, a leading Hindu nationalist thinker, captured this sentiment: “Secularism in its present Indian form is no more than an embodiment of anti-Hindu animus”.
+Arun Shourie, a former journalist and BJP minister, echoed this, arguing that secularism has been “prostituted to serve electoral ends”.
 The result is a democracy that thrives on keeping Hindus fragmented and pacified, slowly eroding their civilizational heritage.

 ---